GEMINI-Medicine/gemini-ccsr/README.md

 # GEMINI: CCSR mapping code (beta version)

 The code in this repository maps diagnosis codes from International Classification of Diseases 10th Revision (ICD10) codes to Clinical Classifications Software Refined (CCSR) categories.
-For more details, please refer to this paper [Malecki et al. (2022)](LINK)
+For more details, please refer to this paper [Malecki et al. (2022).
+Tools for categorization of diagnostic codes in hospital data: Operationalizing CCSR into a patient data repository.](https://medrxiv.org/cgi/content/short/2022.11.29.22282888v1)

 Note: The current release is a beta version and is subject to change.